Skip to main content

 }

 Important detail: generating splash_icon.png does not automatically switch Titanium to use it for the Android 12+ system splash.
 Titanium still needs a custom splash theme that points android:windowSplashScreenAnimatedIcon to @drawable/splash_icon.
 If you do nothing, Android will keep using ic_launcher.
+That inertness is exactly why the piece is opt-in.

 Also, if you still see a brief flash during splash exit even with correct assets, do not assume the PNGs are wrong.
 That artifact can come from Titanium's splash theme or the system splash transition itself.